signetlabdei/ns3-IAB/README.md

 ## How to reproduce the Deliverable's simulations

-The simulator folder contains two simulation scripts with the corresponding parsing and plotting utilities.
-The former implement the single-relay scenario with varying overall scale and the multi-relay heterogeneous scenario of Deliverable 3, and they allow to reproduce the corresponding set of results.
+The simulator folder contains the simulation script which was used to obtain the results presented in the deliverable, with the corresponding parsing and plotting utilities.

 ### Re-running the simulations